 These high expectations are costly, resulting in “maternal guilt, lower self-efficacy beliefs, and higher stress levels,” notes a 2018 study titled “Feeling Pressure To Be a Perfect Mother Relates to Parental Burnout and Career Ambitions.”
 What’s more, mothers fear “social penalties” for falling short of these high standards—perhaps feeling like an outsider or being looked down upon by other parents.

 To make matters worse, efforts to live up to these standards only worsen perfectionism, which is rampant among mothers.
-Psychologist Paula Miltenberger, Ph.D., of Dallas-based Women’s Mental Wellness says about 85% of her clients struggle with unattainable expectations.
+DFWChild Mom-Approved psychologist Paula Miltenberger, Ph.D., of Dallas-based Women’s Mental Wellness says about 85% of her clients struggle with unattainable expectations.

 “A lot of women tend to have perfectionist personalities, which can lead to never feeling good enough,” she says.
-This pressure leads to a dangerous thinking pattern of I should or I must.
+This pressure leads to a dangerous thinking pattern of I should or I must.”
+She adds, “When our thinking patterns get that way, we add additional stress on ourselves.”

 Then there’s that other big stressor that feeds right into our own self-doubt: social media.
 It’s a pressure-cooker of images from parents who expertly conjure balanced (and, of course, organic) bento box meals, make crafts that rival preschool teachers’ projects, and assemble magical playrooms.